top of page

 Evaluation Fees

-Evaluation fees range from 250 to 300 per hour.
+Evaluation fees: 400/ hour.
 The test is always performed by the experienced psychologist who is licensed to practice in MD.

 Contact Us for further information.